alashchev17/alashchev17/README.md

 I'm a Frontend Developer who kicked off my adventure in 2020 with Glo Academy.
 Starting with HTML/CSS/SCSS, I delved into Gulp, Webpack, and basic JavaScript in 2021.
 The next year introduced me to WebSockets, JavaScript ES6, and the exciting universe of ReactJS.
 Fast forward to 2023, where I tackled TypeScript, Redux Toolkit, and Firebase, completing a roadmap that's been nothing short of a game-changer.
 Since July 2024, I'm studying at [Harbour.Space University](https://harbour.space) and getting a Bachelor's Degree at Frontend Development.
 Today, I proudly stand as a Frontend Developer, applying the skills on a daily basis.
 This journey, fueled by passion and dedication, has empowered me to craft innovative solutions in the dynamic landscape of web development.
 * 🌍  I'm based in Barcelona
 * ✉️  You can contact me at [lashchev.dev@gmail.com](mailto:lashchev.dev@gmail.com)
-* 🚀  I'm currently working on [Portfolio Webpage](https://github.com/alashchev17/next-portfolio)
+* 🚀  I'm currently working on [Refact AI Coding Assistant](https://github.com/smallcloudai/refact-chat-js)
 * 🧠  I'm currently learning [NextJS](https://nextjs.org)
 ---
 <p align="center">